 Description: The BLM is the lead Federal agency for cadastral data and chairs the FGDC Cadastral Subcommittee.
 Cadastral data describe the geographic extent of rights and interests in real property.
 The term “cadastral data” is synonymous with “land parcel data.”
-Under BLM’s leadership, the Cadastral Subcommittee develops and implements plans to coordinate cadastral data-related activities among Federal, State, Tribal, and local governments and the private sector and reports on its activities to the FGDC.
-In the western United States, the FGDC Cadastral Subcommittee continues to work with the wildland fire community to identify sources of parcel data, standardize available data, and build sustainable operational procedures to provide parcel data in coordination with States.
-In other regions of the country, such as the Midwest and the Southeast, the Subcommittee continues to work with State coordinators to identify county cadastral data contacts.
+Under BLM’s leadership, the Cadastral Subcommittee develops and implements plans to coordinate cadastral data-related activities among Federal, State, tribal, and local governments and the private sector and reports on its activities to the FGDC.
+In the western United States, the FGDC Cadastral Subcommittee continues to work with the wildland fire community to identify sources of parcel data, standardize available data, and build sustainable systems to provide parcel data in coordination with States.
+In other regions of the country, such as the Midwest and the Southeast, the subcommittee continues to work with State coordinators to identify county cadastral data contacts.

-County Parcel Data Standard Compliance Status
+County Parcel Partnership Status

-The Cadastral Subcommittee has developed guidance for States to use when developing, publishing, and maintaining standardized cadastral information for government-to-government data sharing.
+The Cadastral Subcommittee has developed guidance for States to use when developing, publishing, and maintaining standardized cadastral information for government to government data sharing.
 State stewardship of cadastral data has seven levels, or phases, that lead to a State aggregating and publishing authoritative local data and serving as a trusted source.
 The levels range from level 1, in which a State coordinator identifies and assembles a current inventory of the State’s sources of cadastral data, to level 7, in which statewide data are assembled into a single dataset that can be combined seamlessly with other State and Federal land parcel data.